splunk/public-o11y-docs/gdi/get-data-in/rum/android/manual-rum-android-instrumentation.rst

 This sends a navigation span to RUM and remembers the screen name for subsequent spans.

 Once the explicit screen name is set, it overrides the default view livecycle tracking.
-If your application consists of both ``Activity`` and non-``Activity`` views, then upon exiting the view with non-``Activity`` navigation, the explicit screen name must be cleared:
+If your application consists of both ``Activity`` and non-``Activity`` views, you must clear the explicit screen name when exiting the non-``Activity`` view:

 .. code-block:: java